 The writings and paintings found on walls, shards of pottery, and tombs in the Amarna provide clues to Nefertiti’s life.
 However, the words and pictures of her cease abruptly near the end of her husband’s reign.
 Therefore researchers could not piece together any reliably accurate histories of Nefertiti.
 Did she leave Amarna voluntarily?
 Was she killed?
 Did she go into hiding and then resurface after her husband died?
 And did she then rule in his place?

 Nefertiti might have gone into oblivion.
 However, in 1912, an expedition directed by a German Egyptologist, Ludwig Borchardt (1863-1938), was excavating the ancient city of Amarna.
 He found the sculptor Thutmose’s ruined house and studio complex.
 Thutmose was “the pharaoh’s favorite and master of works”.

 Among the recovered items at the master’s studio was the polychrome Nefertiti bust.
 It is made of a limestone core, covered with painted stucco layers.
 Ludwig Borchardt took the sculpture to Germany.
 As a result, the finds from the site still draw crowds to Berlin’s Neues Museum.
-Thanks to the ancient artist, Nefertiti appears attractive and refined.
+Thanks to the Ancient artist, Nefertiti appears attractive and refined.
 The bust might have been a master study for others to copy.
-Despite this fact, Nefertiti does not lose her beauty.
+Despite this fact, Nefertiti, the beauty icon, does not lose her good looks.

 Nefertiti as a Beauty Icon